Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 In summary, we have demonstrated the need to evaluate the systems via both LOIO and LOSO CV.
 The LOSO CV BAC values are usually better than the ones in LOIO CV, since the EEG classifiers are trained and tested on EEGs of the same institutions.
 Therefore, the classifiers are effectively recalibrated to the EEGs of that institution.
 Hence, if EEG data is available, it is advisable to retrain the EEG classifiers on EEG data (and corresponding reports) from the institution where it will be deployed.

 If such data is unavailable, our LOIO CV results suggest that reliable detection of EEG slowing can still be achieved through EEG classifiers trained on EEGs from other institutions.
-For EEG recorded under unusual circumstances that do not generalize well, retraining of the EEG classifiers might be required; we have shown for the LTMGH EEGs that reliable slowing detection can be obtained after recalibration.
+For EEG that do not generalize well, retraining of the EEG classifiers might be required; we have shown for the LTMGH EEGs that reliable slowing detection can be obtained after recalibration.